HarveyD/react-component-library/README.md

 ### Using Component Library SASS Variables

 I've found that it's helpful to export SASS variables to projects consuming the library.
-As such, I've added the `rollup-plugin-copy` NPM package and used it to copy the `typography.scss` and `variables.scss` into the `build` directory as part of the Rollup bundle process.
+As such, I've added the `rollup-plugin-copy` NPM package and used it to copy the [`src/typography.scss`](src/typography.scss) and [`variables.scss`](src/variables.scss) into the `build` directory as part of the Rollup bundle process.
 This allows you to use these variables in your projects consuming the component library.

 For example, let's say you installed `harvey-component-library` into your project.
 To use the exported variables/mixins, in a SASS file you would do the following: